Green Star Polyp Care – A Complete Guide

 For the most part, it doesn’t matter how big or small of a piece you frag as it will quickly recover and start growing.
 Simply attach the frag to a frag plug with superglue (cyanoacrylate).
 You may dip this frag in iodine or a special coral mix, but this is not necessary.

 As mentioned before, your green star polyps may grow too quickly for how much fragging you can manage.
-These excess corals can be moved to the sump to help with nutrient exportation, given to another hobbyist, or disposed of correctly.
+These excess corals is moved to the sump to help with nutrient exportation, given to another hobbyist, or disposed of correctly.
 If you want a video tutorial, you can check out the video below by OceanStateAquaticsTV.

 How Long Does It Take For Them To Spread?